Vaccination Programme

 Make sure your vaccines are up to date

 Infectious diseases such as meningitis and measles can spread easily in university and college communities.
-Vaccination offers the best protection against these diseases, which is why it’s important to check your vaccines are up to date before returning after the summer break.
+Vaccination offers the best protection against these diseases, which is why it’s important to check you’re up to date with your vaccines before returning after the summer break.

 International students

-If you’ve moved to Scotland from overseas, make sure you’re up to date with the vaccinations offered for free by the NHS in Scotland.
+If you’ve moved to Scotland from overseas, make sure you’ve received the vaccinations offered for free by the NHS in Scotland.
 You may be able to get additional vaccines that were not available where you lived before.

 MenACWY